Shimon Peres: Personal life and family

 In May 1945, Peres married Sonya Gelman, whom he had met in the Ben Shemen Youth Village, where her father served as a carpentry teacher.
 The couple married after Sonya finished her military service as a truck driver in the British Army during World War II.
 Through the years Sonya chose to stay away from the media and keep her privacy and the privacy of her family, despite her husband's extensive political career.
 Sonya Peres was unable to attend Shimon's 2007 presidential inauguration ceremony because of ill health.
 With the election of Peres for president, Sonya Peres, who had not wanted her husband to accept the position, announced that she would stay in the couple's apartment in Tel Aviv and not join her husband in Jerusalem.
 The couple thereafter lived separately.
 She died on 20 January 2011, aged 87, from heart failure at her apartment in Tel Aviv.

 Shimon and Sonya Peres had three children.
 Their eldest child was a daughter, Dr. Tsvia ("Tsiki") Walden, who became a linguist and professor at Beit Berl Academic College.
 Their middle child was a son, Yoni, who became director of Village Veterinary Center, a veterinary hospital on the campus of Kfar Hayarok Agricultural School near Tel Aviv.
 He specializes in the treatment of guide dogs.
 Their youngest child, Nehemia ("Chemi"), became co-founder and managing general partner of Pitango Venture Capital, one of Israel's largest venture capital funds.
 Chemi Peres is a former helicopter pilot in the IAF.

-Peres was a cousin of actress Lauren Bacall (born Betty Joan Persky), although the two only discovered their relation to each other in the 1950s.
+Peres was a cousin of actress Lauren Bacall (born Betty Joan Perske), although the two only discovered their relation to each other in the 1950s.
 Recalling this, Peres once remarked, "In 1952 or 1953 I came to New York...
 Lauren Bacall called me, said that she wanted to meet, and we did.
 We sat and talked about where our families came from, and discovered that we were from the same family".

 Peres was a polyglot, speaking Polish, French, English, Russian, Yiddish, and Hebrew.
 He never lost his Polish accent when speaking in Hebrew.